The Dick Cavett Show: Wide World of Entertainment

-In January 1973, despite a vociferous letter campaign, ratings forced the show to be cut back to occasional status, airing one week a month under the umbrella title ABC's Wide World of Entertainment.
-Jack Paar, whom ABC had tried to recruit as Cavett's successor, insisted that both he and Cavett would be given at least one week per month as a sign of respect for Cavett.
-By the end of 1974, Cavett's show was airing only twice per month.
+In January 1973, despite a vociferous letter campaign, ratings forced the show to be cut back to occasional status, airing one week a month as part of ABC's Wide World of Entertainment.
+Jack Paar, whom ABC had tried to recruit as Cavett's successor, insisted that both he and Cavett be given at least one week per month as a sign of respect for Cavett.
+The rotating schedule made it difficult for either show to retain an audience.
+Jack Paar Tonite ran from January until November 1973.
+By the end of 1974, Cavett's program was airing only twice per month.
+The ABC run ended on January 1, 1975.